TerrickMansur/JustView/README.md

 Note that there is no `dashboard` [Leaf](https://docs.vapor.codes/3.0/leaf/getting-started/) file provided, this is a [Leaf](https://docs.vapor.codes/3.0/leaf/getting-started/) file that you will need to create.
 Think of these files as pages on your site.

 The example above, creates the `Dashboard` page.
-Every page can container however many `JustView` model as you want.
+Every page can contain however many `JustView` model as you want.
 In this case, the page `Dashboard` consists of a frame.
 The model would look like this.

 ```Swift
 struct Dashboard: Codable {